tahe-ahmed/cs50-web-finance/README.md

 ## Created with
 This application uses Python, HTML and styling with Bootstrap.
-It also uses [IEX API](https://iexcloud.io/) to get the stocks values in real time and a SQL database to store users information, such as username, a hash of the password, the stocks they bought or sold and the history.
+It also uses [IEX API](https://iexcloud.io/) to get the stocks values in real time and a SQLite database to store users information, such as username, a hash of the password, the stocks they bought or sold and the history.
 Technologies have been used :
 * cs50==6.0.2
 * Flask==1.1.2
 * Flask-Session==0.3.2